Alvin man says 'psychotic' cow attacked him twice and nearly killed him

-Greg Olsen says the only reason he's alive is that a friend took on the crazed creature.
+Greg Nolen says the only reason he's alive is that a friend took on the crazed creature.

-"She can be a little bit psychotic," said Olsen.
+"She can be a little bit psychotic," said Nolen.

 He continues to take care of his cow Bellvia despite of her almost killing him last month.
 He says her aggressive behavior started after giving birth to her calf.